Looking for some LinkedIn profile tips to help you step up your game, beat out the competition, and land more job offers?

 How to identify the right keywords for your LinkedIn profile

-Identifying keywords for your entire profile is a little bit more complex than doing it for your headline.
+Identifying keywords for your entire profile is fairly similar to how we sourced keywords for your LinkedIn headline.

-Both of these platforms will digest any job description you upload and give you a detailed breakdown of what keywords you need to target.
-You can also copy and paste your LinkedIn profile sections to see how well you match up:
+This scan options digest any job description you upload and give you a detailed breakdown of what keywords you need to target.
+You can also copy and paste your LinkedIn profile sections into the left hand side of the scanner where it says “paste your resume.”
+You can ignore the score and the best practices for this scan and just focus on the keywords in the Hard Skills Match and Soft Skills Match sections to see how well you match up:

-If you scan a few job descriptions for every type of role you’re targeting, these platforms will give you an idea of what keywords you need to prioritize.
+If you scan a few job descriptions for every type of role you're targeting, you'll get an idea of what keywords you need to prioritize.

 Your job is to make sure they're naturally woven into each of the LinkedIn profile sections we talk about in the rest of this post.